NeuroJSON/jnifti/JNIfTI_specification.md

 |**4x 8 bit bytes**                           |                  |	     |
 |`#define NIFTI_TYPE_RGBA32          2304    `|`  "rgba32"    `\*| `U` (x4)  |

-A "\*" sign in the JNifTi DataType column indicates that the data is a composite type, and must be stored using the "annotated" JData format.
+A "\*" sign in the JNIfTI DataType column indicates that the data is a composite type, and must be stored using the "annotated" JData format.

 #### Dim (NIFTI-1 header: `dim`)